Step 7: Analyse results

 Open text answers

 The standard deviation is a measure of the deviation from the mean in a series of values.
 The greater the spread of the registered answers, the greater the standard deviation value.
-The deviation is a simple calculation of the average values of all responses based on the weights you have submitted to the question.
+The deviation is a simple calculation of the average values of all responses based on the weights you have allocated to the question.

-If you have a NPS question marked in your survey, it will be displayed with its own presentation as standard in the report (see image below).
+If you have an NPS question marked in your survey, it will be displayed with its own presentation as standard in the report (see image below).
 In this, the number of “Detractors”, “Passives” and “Promoters” is presented alongside a total NPS value.

 You can, of course, also edit this question type to change the graph type or to add other items.